Guides Nutrition Guides Protein

 4. Muscle Milk vs Premier Protein

-However, when choosing between Premier Protein or Muscle Milk shakes, consider the type of milk protein, the amount of protein per serving, and the lactose content.
-If you do not have a problem with lactose, both products will work for you.
-If you have an intolerance to milk sugar, Muscle Milk is better because it contains milk protein isolate, which contains less lactose than concentrate.
-Also Muscle Milk has more protein per serving and costs less.
+However, when choosing between Premier Protein vs Muscle Milk shakes, consider the type of milk protein, the amount of protein per serving, and the lactose content.
+If you don’t have a problem with lactose, either product will work for you.

 Milk Protein vs Whey Protein vs Ready-to-Drink Shakes: Summary